respawn-app/FlowMVI/README.md

             null
         }

-        // hooks into subscriber lifecycle
-        whileSubscribed {
+        // saves resources when there are no subscribers whileSubscribed {
             repo.timer.collect {
                 updateState<DisplayingCounter, _> {